jovdb/canvas-render-tree/README.md

 # Image filters experiments

-Only for testing purpose, the operations/filters are not written in a performent way.
+Only for testing purpose, the operations/filters are not written in a performant way.
 This is to understand the mechanics and math

 // TODO
-- draw2
 - opacity blend, transform refactor + test page
 - simplify tests
 - blend 2 colors, fix hard aliased edges